-Support may be in the form of a psychologist, counselor, or family and friends who may have walked the same road within their own families.
+Support may be through a psychologist, counselor, or family and friends who may have walked the same road within their families.
 Speaking to them about your worries may help.

 Speak With Your Child

 Preparing for your child’s autism assessment is a process that requires mental, emotional, and physical readiness.
-Presenting your child’s entire medical documents from birth and your observations and those of the grandparents and early childhood teachers may help with the assessment.
+Presenting your child’s medical documents from birth, your observations, and those of the grandparents and early childhood teachers may help with the assessment.